Transition from 2021 to 2022

 Payments paid on or after 1 January 2021 are to be reported to Revenue when the payment is made.
 This is regardless of when the money was earned.

-Where payments are made after 1 Jan 2020, you should use the tax credits and rate bands included on the 2020 RPN.
+Where payments are made on or after 1 January 2022, you should use the tax credits and rate bands included on the 2022 RPN.

 You should verify with your software provider if you are unsure of the process to follow within your own software package.

 The employer should use the Revenue Payroll Notification (RPN) for that period in calculating the deductions.